yogeshmpandey/yogeshmpandey.github.io/_posts/2015-11-01-A-Day-In-Delhi.md

 You have one day.
 You want to travel.
 You have less than 500 bucks to spend.
 Let's see how much can you explore Delhi.
 This is what I told myself when I started the idea of this frugal exploration.

 I have been in Delhi-NCR area from a little less than 2 years now and I have seen it in bits and pieces.
 So I planned to visit various historic monuments that are nearby or are at a walking distance from Delhi Metro.
 Delhi metro app provides a good list of places that can be covered from the various metro stations.
-The the places visited were actually planned while travelling in the metro itself.
+The places visited were actually planned while travelling in the metro itself.
 This Map gives our trail in Delhi.

 <img src="http://i.imgur.com/UZ2Tdx5.png" alt="">